 In Landmark of Danville, 6.96% of Patients had Serious Falls

 This tells you the percent of patients that suffered from a major fall.
 Falls resulting in severe injury are routinely associated with lower levels of patient supervision.
 Better nursing care can limit the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections

-This indicates the percent of long-term residents who experienced UTI's.
-UTI's may be an indication of lower quality nursing care.
-Nevertheless, this metric could be misleading for certain nursing homes due to varying reporting standards for UTI's.
+This indicates the percentage of patients who have had a urinary tract infection.
+UTI's are considered by many experts to be a measure of the quality of nursing care .
+UTI's are routinely associated with lower quality nursing care.
+Nevertheless, this metric could be misleading for certain facilities due to different reporting standards for these infections.